 Overnight Muesli with Apple and Nuts

-This high protein breakfast from BBC Food will set you up well for the day.
+This breakfast recipe from BBC Food will set you up well for the day.
 Take this to work and your colleagues are sure to be jealous.

 This coconut oats recipe from Olive magazine makes enough for about three portions, so you’ll be set for most of the week.
-Try a new topping each day to keep things interesting.
+Try a new topping each day to keep things interesting and varied.
 One of our favourites is toasted coconut flakes and kiwi.

 Overnight Oats Recipe from Nic’s Nutrition

 Follow this basic overnight oats recipe from dietitian and vlogger, Nichola Whitehead and then top with whichever toppings you fancy.
 Nic recommends blueberries and chia seeds.

 Get a morning boost with these breakfast pots from Shake Up Your Wake Up which are low in saturated fat, high in fibre, have no added sugars or salt and are packed with flavour.

 Get inspired – blogs, recipes, videos and more to liven up your day